 Copycat Texas Roadhouse Steak Rub

-Just a few simple seasonings is all you need to make the best dry steak rub recipe to compliment the amazing flavors in your chicken or steak, and tastes just like the Texas Roadhouse restaurant!
+Just a few simple seasonings is all you need to make the best dry steak rub recipe to complement the amazing flavors in your chicken or steak, and tastes just like the Texas Roadhouse restaurant!

 Be sure to try this Copycat Texas Roadhouse Rolls Recipe next!